piscesCat/OpenAI-Auth-PHP/README.md

 ## OpenAIAuth

-OpenAIAuth is a Composer package that allows you to authenticate with OpenAI using PHP code.
+OpenAIAuth is a Composer package that allows you to authenticate with OpenAI/ChatGPT using PHP code.

 ## Languages